 Instructions

-- Preheat the oven to 350 degrees and spray a 9-inch round cake pan with nonstick spray.
+- Preheat the oven to 350℉, and spray a 9-inch cake pan with nonstick spray.

-- Pour into the prepared pan and spread the batter evenly.
+- Pour into the prepared cake pan and spread the batter into an even layer.

-- Bake for 25 minutes or until a toothpick inserted into the middle of the cake comes out clean.
+- Bake in preheated oven for 25 minutes, or until a toothpick inserted into the middle of the cake comes out clean.

-- Remove from the oven and let cool for 20 minutes.
-Remove from the pan and sprinkle with powdered sugar, frosting, or whipped cream if desired.
+- Remove from the oven and let gingerbread cool in the pan for 20 minutes.
+Once cool, sprinkle with powdered sugar, frosting, or whipped cream, if desired.
 Serve and enjoy!

 lynn sagnip